sameepv21/Guidance_ML/Guidance_ML.md

 * Fitted values vs residuals
 * **Residual Plots** --> Residuals vs predictors (xi)
 * For classification problem, use different colors for different classes.
+* Box plot of performance (Test error rates) of different models that we create.
 * Plot a heatmap from seaborn library.
     * Could be for plotting correlation matrix.
     * Could be for identifying null values in the given training dataset.